f136pix/ideal-city/Readme.md

     }
 ````

+> Full implementation in *Infrastructure/Interceptors/SaveTimeStampInterceptor.cs*

 ### Rich domain Model

-It`s usually easier to control the flow of your application having a rich domain model instad of anemic ones.
+It`s usually easier to control the flow of your application having a rich domain model instead of anemic ones.

 ### Validation Types

 ### Keeping track of Ids

-You can keep track of the many belonging Ids of a entity either by retrieving them the from the target entity when
+You can keep track of the many belonging Ids of an entity either by retrieving them the from the target entity when
 requested:

 ```csharp